inet-framework/inet/doc/src/users-guide/ch-environment.rst

 Geographic Coordinate System Models
 -----------------------------------

-In order to run high fidelity simulations, it is often required to embed the communication network into a real world map.
+In order to run high-fidelity simulations, it is often required to embed the communication network into a real-world map.
 With the new OMNeT++ 5 version, INET already provides support for 3D maps using for visualization and as the map provider.